lollcat/RL-Process-Design/README.md

 ## See [Report](https://github.com/lollcat/RL-Process-Design/blob/master/Thesis%20Report.%20RL%20for%20Process%20Synthesis.pdf) for details

 A good starting point to get a basic idea of RL for process synthesis is provided in [this colab notebook](https://colab.research.google.com/github/lollcat/RL-Process-Design/blob/master/Discrete/PFR%20or%20CSTR/PFR_or_CSTR.ipynb).
 In this example we look at a simple problem where an RL agent designs a sequence of reactors through making the binary decision of choosing to add a PFR or CSTR (of fixed volume and conditions) to the "current" process stream (which is either the starting stream, or the stream coming out of the previous reactor).
-The full specification for this problem is provided in the [report](https://github.com/lollcat/RL-Process-Design/blob/master/Thesis%20Report.%20RL%20for%20Process%20Synthesis.pdf).
+The full specification for this problem is provided in our [report](https://github.com/lollcat/RL-Process-Design/blob/master/Thesis%20Report.%20RL%20for%20Process%20Synthesis.pdf).

 ## Abstract